aks47u/Project-Euler/README.md

 <br />
 <br />
 <p>
-	<i>Project Euler exists to encourage, challenge, and develop the
+	<i>&quot;Project Euler exists to encourage, challenge, and develop
-		skills and enjoyment of anyone with an interest in the fascinating world of mathematics.&quot;</i>
+		the skills and enjoyment of anyone with an interest in the fascinating world of mathematics.&quot;</i>
 </p>